-NED University of Engineering and Technology Department of Electrical Engineering Program BE-Electrical Course Profile
+NED University of Engineering and Technology Department of Electrical Engineering Program BE-Electrical

-Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end l of the course, the student will be able to: en .
-CLO1 To develop the ability of analyzing the output of systems by modeling and categorizing different types of control systems with identification of respective system elements and laws governed and then find time response of systems.
-C4 PLO2 CLO2 To prepare students to apply, modify and design physical systems by applying mathematical methods for analysis , modification and design including stability criteria, steady state error, transient response analysis, sensitivity and root locus.
+COURSE LEARNING OUTCOME AND ITS MAPPING WITH PROGRAMME LEARNING OUTCOME Sr. No. CLOs Taxonomy level Programme learning outcome (PLO) At the end of the course, the student will be able to: :109 CL01 To develop the ability of analyzing the output of systems by modeling and categorizing different types of control systems with identification of respective system elements and laws governed and then find time response of systems.
+C4 PLO2 CLO2 To prepare students to apply, modify and design physical systems by applying mathematical methods for analysis, modification and design including stability criteria, steady state error, transient response analysis, sensitivity and root locus.
 C6 PLO3 CLO3 Interpret design specifications in order to select hardware requirements and/or software constructs best suited for given design constraints.
-(CEP) 205 PLO11 CLO4 Acknowledge and value the need for teamwork, leadership, diversity of ideas and inclusion.
-(CEP) A3 PLO9 CLO5 To practice design of 1st, 2nd and higher order complex systems as per the design specifications, manipulate responses using time domain specifications and derive valid conclusions by Lab work. Р3 PLO4 S (if any): be given related to the control system design of a nhysical system
+(CEP) 1 Tes PLO11 CLO4 Acknowledge and value the need for teamwork, leadership, diversity of ideas and inclusion.
+(CEP) A3 PLO9 CLO5 To practice design of 1st, 2nd and higher order complex systems as per the design specifications, manipulate responses using time domain specifications and derive valid conclusions by Lab work. Р3 PLO4 REMARKS (if any): CEP will be given related to the control system design of a physical system

-COURSE CODE& TITLE TC-307 Communication System SEMESTER ■ SPRING □ FALL CREDIT HOURS TH ■3 □2 □1 □0 PR □3 □2 ■1 □0 PREREQUISITE COURSE(S) Nil DATE OF COURSE CONTENT APPROVAL 2017 APPLIED FROM BATCH 2018
+COURSE CODE& TITLE SEMESTER CREDIT HOURS

+TC-307 Communication System ■ SPRING □ FALL TH ■3 □2 □1 □0

+· PR □3 □2 ■1 □0

+PREREQUISITE COURSE(S) DATE OF COURSE APPLIED FROM

+Nil CONTENT APPROVAL BATCH

+2017 2018